Transitions Abroad Home.

 “Do you mind if I observe the next delivery?”
 I ask Mercy, a tall, thin nursing student with high cheekbones, dark brown skin, and dark brown eyes.

-Mercy has one of her small-gloved hands on Mwishe’s bent leg, which she taps gently as she coaches her to push with the contractions.
+Mercy has one of her small-gloved hands o on Mwishe's bent leg, which she gently taps as she coaches her to push with the contractions.
 Mwishe is on her back, legs bent at the knees, spread-eagle, hands wrapped around her ankles as she pushes.
 A vein bulges from her forehead.
 Her whole body glistens with sweat.

 “I tell her to walk around the ward, but she is too tired.
 To walk helps the baby drop down.
 So maybe this delivery will be little difficult.
 I give shot of glucose just a little while ago – to help push.
 She eat just small amount yesterday.
 Nothing today, so no energy,” Mercy says.

-Maternity ward in Malawi hospital where babies are born
+Maternity ward in Malawi hospital.

 The maternity ward in a Malawian district hospital.

-As Mwishe pushes with the contractions, beads of sweat drip from her forehead on to the black plastic sheet.
+As Mwishe pushes with the contractions, beads of sweat drip from her forehead onto the black plastic sheet.
 Her eyes squint tighter and tighter and shut with each push.

 “Did you give her any pain medication?”
 I ask.